edeno/vis-paper/src/Materials-Methods.md

 4. **Configurable** --- so visualizations can dynamically display different datasets or be preset to a particular view state.

 #### Shareable
 To make the visualizations shareable, the visualizations were written with modern web technologies --- HTML, CSS, and Javascript.
-They can be deployed via a local or remotely hosted webserver and viewed with any modern browsers (Firefox 4+, Chrome 4+, Safari 4+, Opera 9.5+ and IE9+).
+They can be deployed via a local or remotely hosted web server and viewed with any modern browsers (Firefox 4+, Chrome 4+, Safari 4+, Opera 9.5+ and IE9+).
 As a result, the visualizations require no specialized software (beyond a browser) to view.

 Users can share a particular state of the visualization using permanent links (permalinks) --- each visualization has a button which provides the URL containing the parameters necessary to generate the current view.
 For example, with `SpectraVis`, if you wanted to share a snapshot of the correlation network at a specific time (e.g. 100 ms after stimulus onset), clicking on the link button would provide a URL that could then be shared with colleagues.